jiggy-ai/jiggybase/docs/FAQ.md

 We processed the document but were unable to find any text to use.
 An example would be a PDF that contains scanned text, as we currently do not support OCR.
 We expect to support text extraction via OCR as well as other image data in the second half of 2023.
 Please contact us to discuss accelerating support for these types of documents for enterprise use cases.

+PDF documents also support features for encrypting the content and disabling printing or text extraction.
+It is possible that the PDF has these setting configured.

 ### What causes the error message "Error extracting text from file"?

 We encountered an unexpected error while processing the document.
 We want to fix these errors, so if you can email us the document (under NDA) we will provide you with a coupon for a month of free service!